Scotland has given the world some of its finest engineers; here at HIJOBS we are willing to go toe-to-toe, head-to-head with anyone and argue that.

 Excuse us while we name drop: Sir George Bruce, James Watt, Thomas Telford, John Rennie, the Lighthouse Stevensons, William Fairbairn, Robert Stirling, Robert Napier, John Elder, and William Thomson.
 That’s just a few before we get onto modern-day heroes like Hugh Gill of bionic hand fame; Craig Clark the satellite engineer and Douglas Anderson with the ultra-widefield retinal imaging.

 Or we could point you in the direction of all the Scottish universities with world-renown engineering faculties, attracting students from all over the globe.

 Next time you are indulging in a little bit of coffee-break browsing, go online and visit engineeringhalloffame.org, the home of the Scottish Engineering Hall of Fame and feel very, very proud.

-Network Rail is revitalising Britain's railway.
-From Crossrail ' Europe's largest civil engineering project to investment in premier stations and major programmes of electrification, we're involved in some of the most forward-thinking and diverse ventures … Read more
+Network Rail is at the heart of revitalising Britain's railway.
+From Crossrail ' Europe's largest civil engineering project ' to investment in extraordinary stations and major programmes of electrification, we're involved in some of the … Read more